achimbarczok/photo-keywords/README.md

 ## ✨ What it does

 Got thousands of photos in Lightroom without keywords?
 This tool analyzes your photos with a local vision model and writes descriptive keywords directly into the image files.
 Lightroom then reads them in — instant searchability.
+The scripts are focused on German keywords but can easily be switched to English with the right prompts.

 **Example output for a photo taken in Chicago:**
 ```